Rockman-Blue/SANS-SEC504-CTF/README.md

 ![Screenshot 2024-12-16 114512](https://github.com/user-attachments/assets/73805530-a97f-4ea8-aa0c-92273592a904)

 Questions are answered either by submitting a flag or string, or are multiple choice.
-The order of the challenge categories is below.
+Due to my agreement with the SANS Copyright Team, I cannot disclose the answers for the CTF.
+So, my write-up will include the question/challenge and the steps I took to solve it, but not the answers themselves.
+The order of the challenge categories is below:

 * Introduction
 * OSINT and Recon